skrub-data/skrub/doc/end_to_end_pipeline.rst

 that is cumbersome to write.

-The function :func:`tabular_learner` provides a factory function that given a scikit-learn estimator, returns a pipeline that combines this estimator with a preprocessing steps.
+The function :func:`tabular_learner` provides a factory function that given a scikit-learn estimator, returns a pipeline that combines this estimator with the appropriate preprocessing steps.
 Those steps corresponds to a :class:`TableVectorizer` that is in charge of dealing with heterogeneous data and depending on the capabilities of the final estimator, a missing value imputer.

-In the next section, we provide more details regarding the :class:`TableVectorizer`.
+In the next section, we provide more details regarding the :class:`TableVectorizer` (:ref:`table_vectorizer`).
 The parameters of the :class:`TableVectorizer` are chosen based on the type of the final estimator.

 .. list-table:: Parameter values choice of :class:`TableVectorizer` when using the :func:`tabular_learner` function
    :header-rows: 1